-As you can see they all require a hefty monthly fee, though in return you’ll get travel and mobile insurance and breakdown cover.
+The Silver and Platinum Club Lloyds accounts have an additional hefty monthly fee that you’ll have to pay, though in return you’ll get travel and mobile insurance and breakdown cover.

 What are the requirements for the Lloyds switching offer?

-You can switch into a new joint account but you’ll only get one payment in total – and you won’t be eligible if the other person on the joint account received a switching offer from Lloyds since April 2020.
+You can switch into a new joint account but you’ll only get one payment in total – and you won’t be eligible if the other person on the joint account received a switching offer from Lloyds or Halifax since April 2020.

 Club Lloyds switch offer summary

-|Bonus paid||Within 3 working days of completing the switch
+|Within 3 working days of completing the switch

 |Open to existing customers

-|Switch into a Silver, Platinum, Club Lloyds Silver or Club Lloyds Platinum account
+|Switch into a new Club Lloyds, Club Lloyds Silver or Club Lloyds Platinum account

 |Switch using the Current Account Switch Service and close your old account

 |The old account must be from a different bank

 |Offer limited to once per person

-|Offer ends||7 March 2023 (last date to start the switch)
+|28 March 2024 (last date to start the switch)

-How New Lloyds customers can get the bonus
+How new Lloyds customers can get the bonus

 How existing Lloyds customers can get the bonus

-How to get the bonus if you’ve previously switched to Lloyds
+How to get the bonus if you’ve previously switched to Lloyds or Halifax

-If you’re not sure when you last got switching cash from Lloyds you can either go back in your app and look for when it was paid (in my account it was labelled “Incentive” in 2019), or check your credit report to see when you opened the account.
+If you’re not sure when you last got switching cash from Lloyds or Halifax you can either go back in your app and look for when it was paid (in my account it was labelled “Incentive” in 2019), or check your credit report to see when you opened the account.
 This latter method only works if you opened the account just for a switching deal.